BobPritchett/dbsc-svg/README.md

 const diskBSpline = new DiskBSpline(controlDisks, {
   degree: 3, // Degree of the B-spline (default: 3)
-  debug: true, // Enable debug logging (default: false) });
+  debug: true, // Enable debug logging (default: false)
+  closed: false, // Whether the shape should be closed (default: false) });

+// For closed shapes, set the closed option to true const closedControlDisks = [
+  { center: { x: 200, y: 100 }, radius: 20 },
+  { center: { x: 300, y: 100 }, radius: 20 },
+  { center: { x: 300, y: 200 }, radius: 20 },
+  { center: { x: 200, y: 200 }, radius: 20 },
+];
+const closedBSpline = new DiskBSpline(closedControlDisks, { closed: true });

+// Note: The 'z' notation is only used in the text input format,
+// not in the JavaScript API
 ```

 ### Debug Logging